 You don’t need to be afraid to try something that another mom tells you is a waste of time and money.
 If you think it will help your family then do it.

 You don’t need to worry if Sally down the street thinks it is stupid to pay for a bathtub for the babies.
 If you want one, and it helps you, then get it.

 You don’t need to feel guilty if you don’t like the store brand of diapers.
 You are going to be changing a lot of them.
 Get what works.

-Katie Sutton works in the IT field and is the proud mom of nearly four year old boy/girl twins.
-She lives in Denver Colorado with her husband, her kids, two cats and one dog.
-She enjoys writing, reading and travel, all of course when the twins allow.
+Katie Sutton works in the IT field and is the proud mom of nearly 9-year-old boy/girl twins.
+She lives in Denver, Colorado with her husband, her kids, two cats, and one dog.
+She enjoys writing, reading, and travel, all of course when the twins allow.
 She hopes her articles will give inspiration and a glimpse into her crazy world.
 She thinks life is full of new wonderful experiences at all turns and she cannot wait to live that life to the fullest.